Vrikshasana (Tree Pose) – Instructions, Benefits, and Contra-Indications

 Vrikshasana, or Tree Pose, has its origin in traditional Hatha Yoga, and its name is derived from Sanskrit.
-“Vriksha” translates to “tree” in English.
+“Vrksa” translates to “tree” in English.
 The pose represents the graceful and steady nature of a tree, and practitioners aim to embody these qualities while holding the pose.

 Vrikshasana